Forgetme1985/Distributed_System/README.md

 IDs: client1, client2, client3 and client4; also with 4 testings file: testing1.txt
 testing2.txt, testing3.txt, testing4.txt using the same stack

-Tesing case: all clients using the different stacks
+Testing case: all clients using the different stacks

 open the new terminal: sh RMIRegistry.sh